and why you should use one.

 In this tutorial, you will create a free personal account.
 You can upgrade to a family account or link it to a business account at a later stage if you ‘d like to.

 Take note of the LastPass master password requirements.

-Your new master password has to be a brand new password, not like any password you have used in the past, a password that has never been released in a data breach.
+Your new master password has to be a brand new password, different from any password you have used in the past.

 So, what makes a strong master password?